🎄Are You Merry and Bright: part two

 “Nah.
 It’s the craziest thing.
 He’s out there, walking back and forth.
 I couldn’t leave!
 Got a little notebook,” Dexter added, taking a seat.

 Ernestine dug in her apron pocket.

 “Nuh-uh.
 Him.
-Looking at this place, and the next one.
+Looking over this place, and the next one.
 Jotting stuff down.
-I told him I was only putting the cat out…then I had to hightail it back up here.”
+I told him I was putting the cat out…then I had to hightail it back up here.”

 At this, Ernestine strode from the kitchen to the living room, and pulled back the curtain.
 “I don’t see any cop down there.
 I was gonna yell out the window, come on up and get him.”

-The three of them were on their knees, in a row, the living room light switched off, their heads at eye-level with the window sill.
-They peeped over this.
+The three of them were on their knees, in a row, the living room light switched off, their heads below the window sill.
+Now and then, they peeped over this.
 They whispered, though the notion of doing so came ambient to the room’s darkness.
-Chilton was odd—his lingering on the cold street below, marking things down in his little book, maybe even disturbing—but no one suspected him of supernatural hearing.
+Chilton was odd—his lingering on the cold street below, marking who-knew-what down in his little book, maybe even disturbing—but no one suspected him of supernatural hearing.

 Mabel looked at her watch and made a noise, letting out air between her teeth.
 “It’s only been about an hour.
 Well, sure, he could be flim-flamming.”
 She was answering Ernestine.
 “But he’d have to be a kook.
 Why’s he gonna tell people a thing like that, unless it’s true?”

 There was an obvious answer—the one Mabel had just given—but the prospect of five hundred dollars lent profundity to her summary argument.

 “You got a spare blanket, I can bunk on that armchair.
 Don’t you think,” Dexter added, speaking to silence, “there’s no sense taking a chance?
 Suppose we see him go off round the corner…and then he comes back for some reason, just when Baumgardner looks like he’s sneaking off for the night?”
 More silence.
 “I’m gonna be here tomorrow anyway.”